siggisv/remotemo/docs/API_design.md

 ```

 This non-member function will create and initialize an object representing
-a text monitor, the window showing it and their properties (along with the
+a text monitor, the window showing it, an ASCII-only keyboard and their
-needed properties for the underlying SDL2-library).
+properties (along with the needed properties for the underlying SDL2-library).

-- If successful, it will return a `std::optional<remoTemo::Temo>` containing
+- If successful, that function will return a `std::optional<remoTemo::Temo>`
-  the object.
-It will also create an internal list of the resources that its
+  containing the object.
+It will also create an internal list of the resources
-  destructor should take care of cleaning up.
+  that its destructor should take care of cleaning up.
+  > **Note** `remoTemo::Temo` is movable but not copyable.
+It is therefore
+  > recommended to pass it along by reference or to use a smart pointer.

 - On failure, it will log an error using `SDL_Log()`, free/release all
   resources it had succeeded setting up and then return an empty
   `std::optional` object.

   > **Warning**
-  >
   > On failure, it will clean up all the resources that the `remoTemo::Temo`'s
   > destructor is supposed to handle.
-Meaning that:
-  > - If 'Handle SDL_Quit' was set to `true`, it will clean up all the SDL
-  >   subsystems and all resources (both those created by `remoTemo::Create`
-  >   and **also** those passed to it.
-  > - If 'Handle SDL_Quit' was set to `false`, it will **only** clean up
+Meaning that by default it would also
-  >   those resources it did create itself, leaving to you to clean up
+  > clean up all those resources handled to it.
-  >   anything you passed to it.

 When invoked without any parameters, it will set up the underlying
 SDL2-library and create a window for you with the default settings (including